andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 {% include video id="bAtqSc2y-wY" provider="youtube" %}

-It's funny because I name other places by their Turkish names followed by the Armenian names.
+It's funny/sad because I name other places by their Turkish names followed by the Armenian names.
 And this would've happened here if the Turkish government would change the name Ani to Anı (pronunciation changes), which they apparently did consider/attempt doing.
-They would've said that "anı" means "memory" in Turkish, which would give it an easy symbolic undertone.
+They would've said that "anı" means "memory" in Turkish, which would give it a symbolic undertone.
 But thankfully the name Ani is too entrenched in history.
 At this point it would draw too much negative attention to Turkey and would bring to light all the Turkification it has done to Armenian sites.

 Ani was built during the era of Bagratid Armenia (885–1045 AD).
 Bagratid Armenia was a medieval Armenian kingdom founded by Ashot I Bagratuni, and it marked the first independent Armenian state after centuries of foreign rule (mostly Arab and Byzantine domination).
 Its capital moved around, but in 961 AD, Ani became the capital.
 Take a moment to look at [this very important and informative link of capitals of various Armenian kingdoms](https://en.wikipedia.org/wiki/Historical_capitals_of_Armenia).

-At its peak, Ani had 100'000 inhabitants, rivaling Constantinople and Baghdad in beauty and wealth.
+[At its peak](https://en.wikipedia.org/wiki/Ani#/media/File:Bagratuni_Armenia_1000-en.svg), Ani had potentially 100'000 inhabitants, rivaling Constantinople and Baghdad in beauty and wealth.
+At this point I should note also that although it is named "the city of 1001 churches", it didn't actually have that many.
+As [Wikipedia](https://en.wikipedia.org/wiki/Ani) has it, "to date, 50 churches, 33 cave chapels and 20 chapels have been excavated by archaeologists and historians."

+In 1045 AD, Ani was surrendered without much resistance to the Byzantine Empire, who wanted this front to defend against the Seljuks.

+In 1064 AD however, the Seljuks captured Ani and many inhabitants were killed or enslaved, and much of the city was destroyed.
+This was the start of the decline of Ani.
+(This conquest played a significant role in the movement of Armenian into Cilicia, which was officially established as a principality in 1080 AD, and was a full-on kingdom between 1198 and 1375.)

+Then in 1072 the Shaddadids (a Mulsim Kurdish dynasty) bought Ani from the Seljuks.
+They ruled until 1199, so a lot of intermarriages occurred all throughout historic Armenia.

+Afterwards, the Georgians took control, and encouraged Armenians to settle back.
+They even let Armenian nobles rule (Zakarid princes).

+Ultimately, it all came down in 1236 AD after the Mongols entered Ani during their expansion into the Caucasus.
+Unlike the Seljuk's, who massacred tens of thousands, Mongols often took cities for taxation.
+To be exact, they stormed Ani, killed many defenders, and looted churches and homes.
+Then, they imposed heavy taxes on the survivors instead of wiping the city out.

+The city faced further damage from a significant earthquake in 1319, which further contributed to its decline.
+By the 15th–17th centuries, Ani was largely abandoned.
+Small Kurdish, Persian, and Turkish communities lived among the ruins.

+What do we see there today?
+The most significant is the Cathedral of Ani,

 ## The Trajectory